sjchow97/Newsfeed/README.md

 user: lester
 pass: password

-### Required Packages
+# Development Environment Setup

+## Backend Django App

 The application has multiple required packages in order to run.
 They are outlined in `rss_requirements.txt`.

-In order to install all packages at once, run the command `pip install -r rss_requirements.txt` in the root directory.
+In order to install all packages at once, run the command `pip install -r rss_requirements.txt` in the `backend` directory.

+## Frontend Django App

+In order to install all modules, run the command `npm i` in the `frontend directory.

+# Starting up the Application

+Ensure that both the backend and frontend are running for the application to function properly.

+## Backend Django App

+To start the backend, change directory to `backend`, then run `python manage.py runserver`.

+## Frontend React App

+To start the frontend UI, change directory to `frontend`, then run `npm start`.
+The frontend can be viewed at http://localhost:3000.

+# Repository Structure

+The repository is laid out in the following structure: